 It's fair to say that everything you know and can learn about making a technically perfect photograph also goes into making an aesthetically strong picture.
 They need to be sharp and clear.
 They need to have a definite subject.
 The lighting should be on the spot.
 They should be exposed correctly.

-But the composition is especially critical–perhaps even more important than in other sorts of photography.
+But the composition is especially critical for creating aesthetic pics – perhaps even more important than in other sorts of photography.
 The goal here is to make your photographs attractive, and that's really what proper composition is all about.
 All of the tricks you know to make photos "work," like the Rule of Thirds, the Golden Spiral, using leading lines, and symmetry should be applied.
 None of this is new or different, but there should be an extra emphasis on keeping your audience's attention.
 Ask yourself not only how you can best capture the scene, but how you can make the scene breathtaking?